Just one year after working with a real estate agent, over 70% of buyers have forgotten that agent’s name.

 Send Valuable Resources Throughout The Year

 Think about what people will actually look at, read, or keep on their fridge.
 Some great examples are calendar magnets, recipes, or game schedules.
-These need to be things that are actually useful.
+These need to be useful things.
 What would you keep and use?
-Apply that thought process to what to send your core client sphere.
+Apply that thought process to what you send to your core client sphere.

-Hosting small community events and parties can be a great way to reconnect with past clients.
-Provide food, a place to chat, and maybe some fun activities for kids and people are sure to come to the event.
-This strategy can even help reach new potential clients, as some people at the event might bring friends/family members of theirs.
-So not only are you strengthening relations with past clients, you can be forming new ones with future clients as well.
+Hosting or sponsoring small community events and parties can be a great way to reconnect with past clients.
+Provide food, a place to chat, and maybe some fun activities for kids, and people are sure to come to the event.
+This strategy can even help reach new potential clients, as some people will bring friends/family members.
+So not only are you strengthening relations with past clients, but you can also form new ones with future clients.
+Events also allow you to gift small branded items such as coloring books, bottle openers, keychains, or seasonal candles.

 At The End Of The Day

 All of the aforementioned tips are not one-and-done.
 They need to be implemented permanently into your operations as a real estate agent.
-The time between a client buying a house and selling a house is often years, and you need to keep your name and brand on their mind for that entire time.
+The time between a client buying a house and selling a house is often years or even decades, and you need to keep your name on their mind for that entire time.
 Keeping a calendar and scheduling some of these out can be a great help in maintaining all of these different strategies.
 Utilize multiple channels to reach past clients including email, social media, snail-mail, and in-person events.

 “The typical REALTOR® earned 15% of their business from repeat clients and customers, and 20% through referrals from past clients and customers.”